onlyquake/xonotic-wiki/Mapping-entity-func_button.md

-    wait : number of seconds button stays pressed (default 1, -1 = return immediately). lip : lip remaining at end of move (default 4 units). health : (default 0) if set to any non-zero value, the button must take damage (any amount) to activate.
+    wait : number of seconds button stays pressed (default 1, -1 = return immediately). lip : lip remaining at end of move (default 4 units). health : (default 0) if set to any non-zero value, the button must take damage (any amount) to activate. noise : Noise that is played when the button is activated
     -------- SPAWNFLAGS --------
-    NOSPLASH : if set, splash damage cannot activate the door, only direct damage can (requires health to be set)
+    NOSPLASH : if set, splash damage cannot activate the door, only direct damage can (requires health to be set) DONTACCUMULATEDMG : if set, all the damage needs to be done in one hit (requires health to be set)

 What NetRadiant Means
 ---------------------